Melchizedek;

 Abraham being blessed by Melchizedek!

-Inspired by Dominick Marotti; who started this study (Age 86)
+In the very beginning I was inspired also by Dominick Marotti; who started the first part of this study (Age 88),

 È Contents È